-- 49. (1) In the administration of the decentralised system of governance in Warrap State, the following principles of inter-governmental linkages shall be observed- - (a) the linkage between the Government of Southern Sudan and the local government shall be through the relevant state organ or institution; - (b) in their relationships with each other or with other government organs, the Government of the State and local government shall observe the following- - (i) respect the powers and competences of each other; and - (ii) collaborate in the task of governing and constitutional obligations. - (c) government organs at all levels in the State shall perform their functions and exercise their powers so as-
+- 49. (1) In the administration of the decentralised system of governance in Central Equatoria State, the following principles of inter-governmental linkages shall be observed- - (a) the linkage between the Government of Southern Sudan and the local government shall be through the relevant State organ or institution. - (b) in their relationships with each other or with other government organs, the Government of the State and local governments shall observe the following- - (i) respect the powers and competences of each other; and - (ii) collaborate in the task of governing and assist each other in fulfilling their respective constitutional obligations. - (c) government organs at all levels in the State shall perform their functions and exercise their powers so as- - (i) not to encroach on or assume powers or functions conferred upon any other level except as provided for by this Constitution; - (ii) to promote co-operation by rendering assistance and support to other levels

-- not to encroach on or assume powers or functions conferred upon any other level except as provided for by this Constitution; - (ii) to promote co-operation by rendering assistance and support to other levels of State government; - (iii) to promote open communication and coordination between all levels of State government; - (iv) to adhere to procedures of intergovernmental interaction and comity; - (v) to respect the status and institutions of other levels of government; and - (vi) to promote amicable settlement of disputes before resorting to litigation. - (d) The harmonious and collaborative interaction of the different levels of State government shall be within the context of national unity and for the achievement of a better quality of life for all. - (2) The State may agree with other States in Southern Sudan on mechanisms or arrangements to enhance inter-state co-ordination and co-operation.
+- of State government - (iii) to promote open communication and coordination between all levels of State government; - (iv) to adhere to procedures of intergovernmental interaction and comity; - (v) to respect the status and institutions of other levels of Government; and - (vi) to promote the amicable settlement of disputes before resorting to litigation. - (d) the harmonious and collaborative interaction of the different levels of State government shall be within the context of national unity and for the achievement of a better quality of life for all - (2) The State may agree with other States in Southern Sudan on mechanisms or arrangements to enhance inter-state coordination and co-operation.